davidhwyllie/findNeighbour4/README.md

 * Memory usage is about 2G per 1,000 samples,   or 2M per sample. [calculated on Windows]  It scales linearly with sample numbers.
 * 50,000 samples will use about 100G of RAM
 * a machine with 2TB of RAM should be able to cope with 1M samples.
-* database is actually lower, at about 200M per 1,000 samples, or 200k per sample.
+* database usage is actually lower, at about 0.2M (200kb) per sample.
+This equates to about 5,000 samples per gigabyte.

 * a free MongoDb test instance with MongoDb Atlas with 512M of storage will manage about 2,000 samples.
+Using the same provider,
+* an M20 EC2 instance (currently USD 0.22/hr) with 4G RAM and 20G disc storage will manage about 100,000 samples.

 # Comparison with findNeighbour2
 findNeighbour3 is a development of [findNeighbour2](https://github.com/davidhwyllie/findNeighbour2).